Why teams choose Sigma vs Omni

 check yes

-Right-click on any element to drill down into further analysis without additional set-up
+Flexible paths allow users to drill into any data point using any field for further analysis without additional set-up

 check no